arsh1991/Fat-Cat/Wiki/dishant-log.md

 ## September 29, 2017:
 -Team meeting
--Discussion to finalize th game and features to be included in the game.<br/>
+-Discussion to finalize the game and features to be included in the game.<br/>
 -Discussed the future course of action for the team, technologies to learn and game engine to be used.<br/>
 -Listed features to be included in the game in google document.<br/>